WayneSimpson/clickup-mcp-server/README.md

 > 🚧 **Status Update:** Working with the ClickUp team... ✨

+> Using in ChatGPT?
+See `docs/chatgpt-connector.md` for Data Source vs Tool modes, retrieval adapters (search/fetch), transports, configuration examples, and troubleshooting.

 ## Requirements

 - **Node.js v18.0.0 or higher** (required for MCP SDK compatibility)